MedSolut AG

 Filtering half mask without exhalation valve

 The higher the protection factor of a filtering half mask, the better the filtering effect.
-At the same time, however, the breathing resistance increases over time.
+At the same time, however, breathing resistance increases over time.
 Therefore, when wearing the mask for a longer period of time, limits must be observed to ensure the best possible comfort.
-However, a mask with an exhalation valve is not suitable for external protection and is therefore not intended for use in the containment of the corona pandemic.
+A mask with an exhalation valve, however, is not suitable for external protection and is therefore not intended for use in the containment of the corona pandemic.

 Filtering half mask with exhalation valve

-Whether or not an FFP mask is equipped with a valve is independent of the FFP protection level.
-The valve opens when exhaling, but remains closed when inhaling.
-Accordingly, the moist and warm breathing air is transferred unfiltered out of the mask.
-When inhaling, the filtering capacity of the mask is maintained.
-The advantage of filtering half masks with an exhalation valve is that a comfortable climate is ensured and it is easier to exhale.
-However, a mask with an exhalation valve is not suitable for external protection and is therefore not intended for the containment of the corona pandemic.
+Whether or not an FFP mask is equipped with a valve remains independent of the respective FFP protection level.
+The valve opens during exhalation, but remains closed during inhalation.
+Accordingly, moist and warm breathing air is transferred out of the mask unfiltered.
+When inhaling, the filtering performance of the mask is maintained.
+The advantage of filtering half masks with an exhalation valve is that a comfortable climate is ensured and easier exhalation is possible.
+However, a mask with an exhalation valve is not suitable for external protection and is therefore not intended for the containment of the Corona pandemic.

 Filtering half mask FFP1

-The FFP1 filtering half mask filters at least 80 per cent of the pollutants in the air we breathe and thus offers a high level of protection against other people as well as ourselves.
+The filtering half mask of category FFP1 filters at least 80 percent of the pollutants in the air breathed and thus offers a high level of external and self-protection.

 Filtering half mask FFP2

-The FFP2 filtering half mask selects 94 percent or more of the pollutants contained in the air we breathe, making it an indispensable companion in various everyday and occupational situations.
+The FFP2 filtering half mask selects 94 percent or more of the pollutants contained in the breathing air, making it an indispensable companion in various everyday and occupational situations.

 FFP3 filtering half mask

-FFP3 masks can filter out up to 99 percent of pollutants and aerosols from the air you breathe.
+FFP3 masks can filter out up to 99 percent of pollutants and aerosols from the air we breathe.

-You are not quite sure which filtering half mask is the right one for you or your company?
-Of course, our experts will be happy to help you with words and deeds.
-We will be happy to take the time to find the right protection for your situation.
+Not quite sure which filtering half mask is right for you or your company?
+Of course, our experts will be happy to provide you with advice and support.
+We'll be happy to take time for you to determine the right protection for your situation.

 Use against viruses (such as SARS-CoV-2).

-To ensure effective protection against the Corona virus, you need at least an FFP2 mask.
+To ensure efficient protection against the Corona virus, you need at least an FFP2 mask.
 This is primarily for self-protection, but also ensures increased protection from others when the distance regulation is observed.
-Extensive tests are carried out to determine how much aerosol and how many tiny droplets with a size of up to 0.6 micrometres can penetrate the material.
-This protective function is defined in the DIN EN 149:2009 08 standard.
-It states that at least 95 per cent of the particles must be separated out.
+Extensive tests are carried out to determine how much aerosol and how many tiny droplets up to 0.6 micrometers in size can penetrate the material.
+This protective function is specified in the DIN EN 149:2009 08 standard.
+It states that at least 95 percent of the particles must be separated out.
 This is guaranteed by the filter layer inside the mask, which is electrostatically charged.
-Therefore, larger particles and even smaller, dangerous aerosols are selected from the inhaled and exhaled air.
+Larger particles and even smaller, dangerous aerosols are therefore selected from the inhaled and exhaled air.

 Other applications